KamilleModules/Ekom/doc/models/cart-info.md

-            - image: str, the main image uri
+            - image: str, the main image uri, in thumb format (suited for mini cart)
+            - imageSmall: str, the main image uri, in small format (suited for cart)
             - stockType: same as in product-box model
             - stockText: same as in product-box model